Just like any other source of income, interest you earn from a savings account is subject to tax.

 What about interest earned in a joint account?

 The ATO assumes that joint account holders are equal owners of an account and requires them to pay tax accordingly.
-For example, if you have a joint savings account with your spouse, the interest paid will be apportioned equally between the two account holders - 50% to the husband, 50% to the wife.
-Each person will then have to pay tax on 50% of the interest earned.
+For example, if you have a joint savings account with your spouse, the interest paid will be split equally between the two account holders - 50% each.
+Each person will then have 50% of the interest earned added to their taxable income.

 What about interest earned on a children’s savings account?